 Price: $$-$$$

 When WizKids initially released the Warlock Tiles, reviews were pretty mixed.
-The clips they came with were incredibly hard and lead to many of the tiles snapping from normal use.
-A few months later, they released alternative blue clips that fixed so many of these issues.
-These tiles are on the upper-end for cost, but they’re the cheapest and easiest means of 3D-terrain without crafting.
+The clips they came with were incredibly hard, resulting in tiles snapping from normal use.
+A few months later, they released alternative blue clips that fixed many of these issues.
+These tiles are on the upper end for cost, but they’re the cheapest and easiest means of 3D terrain without crafting.
 The boxes vary in price from $30.00 to $100.00, and I feel the $7.99 EZ Clips are a must to use them.

 Akro-Mils Storage Drawers